-Q. How is connecting different to just being in nature?
+Q. How is connecting different to just being out in nature?

 A. Great question!
 I thought you’d never ask.
 Ok, so every breath you take and with each step you are connecting with nature.
 There’s no denying that.
 However, being in nature with a relaxed intention to connect is very different to going hiking, for example.
 There are ancient practices which are designed to cultivate nature connection, from 3000 year old Chinese Taoist practices to Native American practices to Druidic, Pagan and even Catholic (see Franciscan).
 They all had nature based ‘worship’ practices.
 From the work I’ve done it became clear to me that I had somewhat lost my deeper connection with the natural world even thought I knew I loved it, had respect and even awe for it.
 And all this after having spent my entire childhood living in a very rural/countrified part of Ireland and at least half of my working life doing outdoor work.

 Q. Ok, this sounds a bit spiritual and kooky.
 Where are you going with this?